 Touring another country by bike while on vacation means you need to come prepared.
 Even with a bike tour that is attentive to details, there are still some elements that only you can provide, especially when biking with kids.

 1) Hat & sunglasses: It is easier to navigate the road when you can see it!
 Either a hat or sunglasses will save you from squinting your way through the bike ride.

 2) Suntan lotion: While on a bike you will be exposed to the elements, so protect your skin with a healthy layer of sunscreen.
 Think ahead and apply it before you start.

 3) Windbreaker or raincoat: Many times a start time in the morning saves you from sweltering temps in the afternoon, but the day can still start out a bit chilly especially when you are in the countryside.

-1) Comfortable clothin:.
+1) Comfortable clothing:.
 You don’t need to have biker clothes, but you should have clothing that allows for ample movement.
-When travelling with kids, make it easy for them to be seen, think bright & colorful t-shirts, shorts and jackets
+When traveling with kids, make it easy for them to be seen, think bright & colorful t-shirts, shorts, and jackets

 2) Suitable shoes: something that protects your feet.
 Your feet need to be able to grip the pedals so no heels, sandals or flipflops.